Staff and Members

 Project and Communication Management

 Serena Montefusco obtained a Bachelor’s Degree in International Affairs at John Cabot University, Rome and she is Certified Associate in Project Management (CAPM, Project Management Institute).
 Currently, she is attending a Masters’ Degree in Economics and Communication for Management and Innovation (LM 77) at La Sapienza Università di Roma.
 Specialized in Project Management, with an agile approach, collaborative, proactive, curious, her areas of interest and research are Human Rights, Migration, Global Bioethics, Interreligious Dialogue, and Artificial Intelligence.
-She is responsible for Project Managment and Communication taking part in EU funded projects such as EUROSOL (Europe for Citizens), iCONSENT (Horizon 2020), CivicAL (Erasmus +), and Eucom4U (Europe for Citizens), and others.
-She is also a member of Project Management Institute Central Italy Chapter as a volunteer in the Editorial and Social&Media Committee, and Rome Branch.
+She is responsible for Project Management and Communication coordinating EU funded projects such as Horizon, Erasmus +, and others.
+She is also a member of the Project Management Institute Central Italy Chapter as Head of the Editorial Committee.
 Email: smontefusco@unescobiochair.org

 Associate Researcher